inBeat/inbeat-website/content/top-influencers/instagram/beauty/italy/milan/_index.md

 ---
-title: Top 10 Beauty Instagram Influencers In Milan In 2023
+title: Top 10 Beauty Instagram Influencers In Milan In 2024
 description: >-
-  Find top beauty Instagram influencers in Milan in 2023.
-Most popular hashtags: #milano #beauty #love #italy.
+  Find top beauty Instagram influencers in Milan in 2024.
+Most popular hashtags: #milano #beauty #italy #milan.
 platform: Instagram
-hits: 370
+hits: 400
-text_top: Discover the top-rated Instagram profiles on inBeat.
+text_top: Discover the most popular Instagram accounts on inBeat.
-text_bottom: Our search engine aggregates 370 Instagram influencers like this in Milan, Italy for you to contact.
+text_bottom: inBeat aggregates 400 Instagram influencers like this in Milan, Italy for you to work with.
 profiles:
   - username: "cristina_cocco_"
     fullname: >-